 - Do not elevate the extremity.
 Keep the bite below the level of the heart; immobilize the extremity if possible.

 - Apply cool compresses, not ice.

 - Wash the area with warm water and soap if possible.
 If soap is not available, try to at least rinse the wound with as much water as you can.

 - Remove constricting clothing and jewelry from the extremity.
 The area may swell and constricting items will cause tissue death.

 - If the snake is an elapid species (coral snakes and cobras), wrap the extremity with an elastic pressure bandage.
 Start from the point closest to the heart and wrap towards the fingers or toes.
 Continue to keep the bite lower than the heart.

-A quick picture of the snake (even with a cell phone)
+- A quick picture of the snake (even with a cell phone) will help medical

 crews identify the species so they can administer the correct treatment.
 Rattlesnakes are pit vipers, identified by dents in the side of their heads that look like ears.
 Coral snakes are small with bands of red bordered by pale yellow or white.
 Cobras have hoods that spread behind their heads.